kaitokikuchi/minimal-mistakes/about.md

   creditlink:
 ---

 I am a Masters student at the University of Tokyo, studying cellular heterogeneity under Prof. Yuichi Wakamoto.

-Current interests include: phenotypic variation, gene expression fluctuation, single-cell analysis, antibiotic persistence, and bioinformatics (statistics).
+I am interested in how cells in a clonal population behave different (cell-to-cell individuality), and also in how heterogeneous systems behave in response to stress.

 I love to bike, travel, drink coffee, and Japanese Sake (Jikon 而今 is my current favorite).